Catholic Charities of the Archdiocese of New York: The Early Years: 1869 ~ 1917

 The roots of Catholic Charities New York can be traced to the Catholic Benevolent League, the first major Catholic charitable endeavor in New York, which cared for children abandoned by the War of 1812 and the Civil War.
 Their orphanage on Prince Street, the predecessor of the New York Foundling Hospital, began operating in 1869, the oldest agency of the Catholic Charities New York federation.

 The 1920s ~ 1940s

 During this time, the organization became a provider of emergency meals, financial assistance and expanded programs for the elderly.
 After World War II, the organization began offering employment services and job programs to support returning veterans, and care was provided for war widows and wives.

 The 1950s

-During this decade, Catholic Charities New York opened the Kennedy Child Study Center for early intervention and special education of the mentally retarded, teaching basic skills and built the foundation enabling children to lead independent lives.
+During this decade, Catholic Charities New York opened the Kennedy Child Study Center for early intervention and special education of the intellectually disabled, teaching basic skills and built the foundation enabling children to lead independent lives.
 It opened a day camp for disabled children, the Catholic Guild for the Blind provided counseling services, and Astor Home for Children was established in Rhinebeck, NY (and later expanded to the Bronx), a residential treatment center for emotionally disturbed children.